-Weather in November in Scandinavia
+Scandinavia Weather in November

+Winter has definitely arrived in Scandinavia by November.
 The weather in Scandinavia varies by destination.
 For example, Copenhagen, Denmark, has a mild, temperate climate due to its location near the North and Baltic Seas.
 The average high temperature in Copenhagen for November is around 40 F, and rainfall measures an average of 2.5 inches.
 By comparison, Helsinki, Finland, experiences longer and colder winters with average high temperatures in the 30s and rainfall of about 3 inches.

 Things definitely slow down in Scandinavia during the winter months, but some annual events featuring music, films, and food draw crowds regardless of the cold.